zhonghan721/tp/docs/DeveloperGuide.md

 - 1a.
 Logged-in Owner does not specify the required field(s)

     - 1a1.
-CMS requests Logged-in Owner to key in all the fields required to create a customer.
+CMS requests Logged-in Owner to key in all the fields required to create a customer by showing the expected command format.

+      Use Case ends.

+- 1b.
+Logged-in Owner specifies duplicated fields

+    - 1b1.
+CMS displays an error to Logged-in Owner that the field is entered more than once.

       Use Case ends.